robrix/Many-Types-Make-Light-Work/Many Types Make Light Work.md

 # Subclassing

-- inherit superclass’ interface
+- inherit superclass’ interface & implementation

-- inherit superclass’ implementation
+- describes the class hierarchy at compile time

 # Composition

 - composition is ~~when you put a thing in a thing and then it’s a thing then~~ using objects together

-- properties & parameters: “has a/many”, “uses”
+- describes the object graph at runtime

 ^ Subclassing is immediately familiar: a subclass inherits its superclass’ interface & implementation.